-Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognized within 'other income and expenses (net)' in the consolidated statement of other comprehensive loss.
+Gains and losses on disposals are determined by comparing the proceeds with the carrying amount and are recognized within 'other income' or 'other expenses' in the consolidated statements of operations and comprehensive loss.

-13. Financial assets and liabilities (financial instruments)
+2.2..12.
+Financial assets and liabilities (financial instruments)